Skip to main content

 UI of Prompt Assets, showing the versions of the selected prompt.

-1. (Optional) You can compare versions of prompts by clicking the checkboxes beside the listed prompts and then clicking the Compare button in the table toolbar.
-This allows you to see the diff between your prompts.
+1. (Optional) To compare versions of prompts, click the checkboxes beside the listed prompts and then click the Compare button in the table toolbar.
+This lets you see the diff between your prompts.

 The Compare prompts UI showing a diff between two different prompt versions.